AKU0012/Task-Manager/README.md

 2. Navigate to the project directory and install the necessary dependencies using `npm install` for both the frontend and backend.

-3. Configure the MongoDB database connection in the backend by providing your connection string in a `.env` file.
+3. Configure the MongoDB database connection in the backend by providing your connection string in a `.env` file (refer .env.example).

 4. Run the frontend and backend servers using `npm start` in the server directory.